eykd/conference-notes/2013-bibletech/sessions.md

 Received feedback on search, added translations.

 But then you drown in feedback emails!
-Process required!
+Process/tools required! - for example http://www.uservoice.com

 ### 2. Internationalization